Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 Major Arcana

-Wheel of Fortune: changes of fate, cycles.
+Wheel of fortune: changes of fate, cycles.
 Change is the only constant in our lives.
-The wheel of fortune tells us that with each cycle we are moving in a certain direction.
+The Wheel of Fortune tells us that with each cycle we are moving in a certain direction.

 Death: change, transformation, completion.
 Even if the card does not mean literal death, it is still scary because people are afraid of change.
 Something comes to an end, and something new comes.
-The door closes but the window opens.
+The door closes, but the window opens.

 Devil: self-deception, ignorance.
-Talks about a bad situation that you yourself have created.
+Talks about a bad situation that you yourself created.
 The devil insists that you take a close look at your life and see where you have made a mistake.

 Moon: illusion, mysticism, possibility (positive or negative).
 Allow yourself to be open to fantasy.
 Allow the impossible.